gdt050579/AppCUI-rs/docs/chapter-2/terminals/windows_vt.md

 # Windows VT (Virtual Terminal)

-This terminal is based on both Windows API and VT100 escape sequences.
+This backend is based on both Windows API and VT100 escape sequences.

 For clipboard based operations, it relies on the following APIs:
 * OpenClipboard